 If your account does not have sufficient available funds when a transaction or item is presented to us for payment and, as a result, returned unpaid, the merchant or payee of your transaction or item may choose to resubmit the same transaction, and may do so multiple times.
-In the event a transaction or item is resubmitted for payment at a time when your account lacks sufficient available funds to pay it and we decline it, we will charge a related Returned Item (Non-Sufficient Funds) Fee each time that same transaction is returned unpaid.
+In the event a transaction or item is resubmitted for payment at a time when your account lacks sufficient available funds to pay it and we decline it, we will charge a related Returned Item (Non-Sufficient Funds) Fee only at the initial presentment.
+You will not be charged multiple representment fees for the same item.